 The Hospitality Marketing course introduces students to marketing techniques associated with hotel, restaurant and travel fields with an emphasis on identifying and satisfying needs of customers.
-Topics include target marketing, and marketing segmentation, marketing research, marketing strategies, marketing plans, promotion, public relations and advertising.
+Topics include target marketing, and marketing segmentation, marketing research, marketing strategies, marketing plans, promotion, public relations, advertising and menu planning.

-FSM 219-HOSPITALITY INTERNSHIP
+FSM 219-HOSPITALITY INTERNSHIP 1-20-3

 A supervised and evaluated on-the-job training experience in a hospitality setting.
-On-campus seminars are conducted for the students to discuss their experience and career opportunities.
+Students will discuss their experience and career opportunities.
 Job-site must be approved by instructor.
 Uniforms, cutlery set and decorative tips may be required.
 Prerequisite(s): Permission of instructor